 08 Mar 2019: Horizontal Operon Transfer (HOT) from bacteria to eukaryotes!

 A nuclear-powered 'tunnelbot' to search for life on Europa, University of Illinois (+Newswise), 14 Dec 2018.

 Life on Europa, Other Moons, Other Planets? has related links.

 The Mars 2020 rover is aimed at Jezero Crater, a likely place to look for past life, NASA says.
 The crater once held a Tahoe-sized lake fed by a river.
-Now the river delta, sedimented bottom and shorelines, occasionally excavated by later impacts, are exposed.
+Now the river delta, sedimented bottom and shorelines, cratered by later impacts, are exposed.

 Mars 2020 Landing Site: Jezero Crater Flyover, a two-minute video on Space.com, posted 16 Dec 2018.

 This time, we hope, NASA will carefully look at the evidence.
 In 2004, a fossil that looks lifelike to us was photographed once, then quickly obliterated with that rover's Rock Abrasion Tool and shamefully ignored.
 Why?!

 A fossil on Mars resembles one on Earth, posted 28 Oct 2015.